NCERT Solutions For Class 10 Science Chapter 1 – CBSE Term I Download Free PDF

 4. What is a balanced chemical equation?
 Why should a chemical equation be balanced?

 A balanced equation is the one in which number of different atoms on both the reactant and product sides are equal.
-Balancing chemical equation is necessary for the reaction should obey The Law of Conservation of energy.
+Balancing chemical equation is necessary for the reaction should obey The Law of Conservation of mass.
 Balancing the chemical equation has no defined method and is purely a trial and error attempt.

 5. Translate the following statements into chemical equations and balance them.